davervw/extra1k/README.md

 ![screenshot](extra1k.png)

-See use of Jim Butterfield's SCREENMAP64 and discussions of optimal memory layouts: https://techwithdave.davevw.com/2024/05/c64-ram-locations-for-programmable.html
+See use of Jim Butterfield's SCREENMAP 64 and discussions of optimal memory layouts: https://techwithdave.davevw.com/2024/05/c64-ram-locations-for-programmable.html